FreddyOm/CreativeChaosEngine/README.md

 the engine's update loop.

 ### Strings
-In the CCE, strings are implemented via a StringID.
-This is a CRC hashed char array which is then saved into a global string table.
+In CCE, strings are implemented via a String-Handle.
+This is a CRC hashed value of the raw char pointer which is then saved into a global handle table.
 When calling a **CCE::String**s **myString.Value()** function, the actual char* is returned.
 Adding a new string is therefore not that much more efficent while comparing, reusing or transfering Strings is significantly improved in terms of performance.

+Since the String object containes the hanlde to the char pointer, the underlying **StringMemory** system can relocate and therefore defragmentize the maintained memory.
+This is currently done whenever a string object is destroyed.
+In order to do this relaibly and not to soon, a reference count is saved with the handle and the char pointer.

 The goal is to create a string system that uses IDs ***everywhere***.
 In the best case, all strings can be loaded or written during compiletime and don't need to be created at all after release.

+Performant:
+- Creating new string objects of strings that already exist
+- Copying / Moving / Assigning / Comparing Strings

+Inperformant:
+- Destroying the last reference of a string (defragmentizing the whole memory)

+Fortunaltely, because temporary strings are destroyed quickly and the memory is defragmentized immediately this system doesn't seem to consume too much memory.

 ### Graphics